ningg/Machine-Learning-Q-and-AI/pages/_books_ml-q-and-ai-chapters_ch05.md

   <https://arxiv.org/abs/2011.04406>.

-- Theoretical and empirical evidence to support the idea that control- Â ling the ratio of batch size to learning rate in stochastic gradient descent is crucial for good modeling performance in deep neural
+- Theoretical and empirical evidence to support the idea that control- ling the ratio of batch size to learning rate in stochastic gradient descent is crucial for good modeling performance in deep neural
   networks: Fengxiang He, Tongliang Liu, and Dacheng Tao, â€œControl Batch Size and Learning Rate to Generalize Well: Theoretical and